Trump criticizes California's high gas prices, policies

 President Trump had critical words in a tweet.

-A number of refinery outages tightened gas supply in the market.California’s gas prices are the most expensive in the United States:
+A number of refinery outages tightened gas supply in the market.California’s gas prices are the most expensive in the United States.

 The national average is currently $2.65 a gallon.